amirongit/notecode/elasticsearchInAction.md

 ### Manipulating Responses
 #### Removing Metadata From The Response
 - response objects usually consist of metadata & data (the original document)
-- "_source" attribute encompasses the document (the data)
-    - retrieved alone by replacing "_doc" with "_source"
+- "_source" attribute encompasses the document (the data) (retrieved alone by replacing "_doc" with "_source")
 #### Suppressing The Source Document
 - done by setting "_source" query param to "false"
 #### Including & Excluding Fields
-- including fields is done by passing comma-separated names of fields to "_source_include" query param
+- including fields is done by passing comma separated names of fields to "_source_include" query param
-- excluding fields is done by passing comma-separated names of fields to "_source_exclude" query param
+- excluding fields is done by passing comma separated names of fields to "_source_exclude" query param
 - both can be done in the same query at the same time
 ### Updating Documents
 #### Document Update Mechanics
-- procedure of updating documents
+- procedure of updating documents (replacing documents with newer version of themselves)
     1. fetch
     2. modify
     3. increment version
     4. mark old one for deletion
     5. index new one (reindex)
-- this means that documents is replaced with newer version of itself
 #### The "_update" API
 ```
 POST <index>/_update/<identifier>